top of page

 Guilt Trips and Growth Spurts: Handle Relationship Regret Like a Grown-Up

 Let’s hit this straight on: there are no detours through Denial-Ville.
 You’re feeling guilty.
 Maybe you know exactly why.
 Perhaps it’s just that nagging, low-grade hum in your chest that tells you something’s off.
-Either way—it’s bothering you.
+Either way, something is bothering you.
+And maybe it should.
+Or perhaps it shouldn’t.
+Either way, it’s time we talked about it.

-Two Flavors of Guilt—Pick Yours
+Two Flavors of Guilt, Pick Yours

 1. You did something wrong.
 You lied.
 You lashed out.
 You crossed a line.
 You know it, and it’s eating you.